stooged/Klipper-Plugins/README.md

 # Klipper Plugins

-these scripts are built to work with my printers and will probably require changes to suit your specific setup
+these scripts are built to work with my printers and will probably require changes to suit your specific setup. my printers run mainsail os/klipper on raspberry pi 4 using dht11 sensors with 20x4 i2c lcd screens.